zenith391/book/zig-book.md

 It should be used for separating strings into grapheme clusters (necessary for most [emojis](https://tonsky.me/blog/emoji/)) or string order, whether it's ascending or descending.

-But really, in most cases, you should reconsider whether you really to do those string operations because, often, they [don't make sense in other languages](https://utf8everywhere.org/#myth.strlen).
+But really, in most cases, you should reconsider whether you really want to do those string operations because, often, they [don't make sense in other languages](https://utf8everywhere.org/#myth.strlen).
 In fact, even with support for grapheme clusters there can be problems.
 Think about "œ" (used in languages like French), it's one grapheme but two characters, yet you would